 Netflix’s new series, The Crown, cost around 100 million dollars to make, which would cover nearly a third of the huge cost of the Buckingham Palace renovations.

 It’s got great reviews, too – the series, not the impending renovations, which are proving quite controversial.
 (And all for a palace that according to this series, nobody wants to live in.)

 Now I’m not the sort of person who enjoys cooing over royals, or cooing over pretend-royals in sumptuous costumes.
 But I love royal history, and The Crown is well-made and absorbing.
 It’s an intensely, richly, cinematic imagining of Queen Elizabeth II’s life behind palace doors.

 The ten episodes take us from the then Princess Elizabeth’s 1947 marriage to Prince Philip, right up until the brink of the Suez crisis of 1956.
 In between the historical milestones, the young royal is embroiled in family dramas, and in each chapter she will have to choose between the ones she loves, and duty.

 “The fact is,” her grandmother admonishes her, “the crown must win – must always win.”

-I wasn’t sure about Claire Foy as our unknowable queen, with her open face dominated by large cornflower blue eyes, her expression permanently astonished, anxious and vulnerable.
+I wasn’t sure about Claire Foy as our unknowable queen, with her open face and large cornflower blue eyes, her expression either astonished, anxious or vulnerable.
 (Sarah Gadon in the fanciful A Royal Night Out looked more the part.)
-Foy is believable as a simple countrywoman, more concerned with her dogs and horses than politics or people, even if she seems too timid to rule.
+But Foy is believable as a simple countrywoman, more concerned with her dogs and horses than politics or people, even if she seems too timid to rule.

 Creator/writer Peter Morgan’s series is actually all about the hat, not the person wearing it.
 “An ordinary young woman of modest ability and little imagination,” is how her uncle, the Duke of Windsor, describes Elizabeth during his bitchy coronation commentary.
 Once anointed, she is transformed, he says, into a “goddess”.